the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 - [ ] get `sls deploy` working from api/ on jupyterhub (see email thread with Chris)

 Saturday:
+- [ ] make IAM users for the deployment stuff tomorrow
+- [ ] decide where to put AWS credit

 - [ ] set up basic monitoring for the lambda functions
 - [ ] set up data distribution shift monitoring (just by logging the average value of input and creating a LogMetric for it)
 - [ ] test it out with the `admin/endpoint_tester` script that John wrote